Gasket Selection Guide for Pipe Flanges

 Stress Relaxation

-This factor is a measure of the material’s resiliency over some time and is normally expressed as a percentage loss per unit of time.
-All gasket material will lose some resiliency over time, due to the flow or thinning of the material caused by the applied pressure.
-After some initial relaxation, the residual stress should remain constant for the gasket.
+This factor is a measure of the material’s resiliency over time, normally expressed as a percentage loss per unit of time.
+All gasket material will lose some resiliency due to the flow or thinning of the material caused by the applied pressure.
+After some initial relaxation, the residual stress should remain constant.

 Leave a Comment